Gerard Moreno: Villarreal return

 Moreno returned to Villarreal on 12 June 2018, agreeing to a five-year contract.
 Having retained 50% of the player's rights previously, his former club paid Espanyol €20 million in the transfer to buy back the remaining 50% and acquire the player outright.

 Moreno finished 2019–20 with 18 league goals, thus winning the Zarra Trophy.
 He renewed the accolade the following season with 23 and a team-best seven assists, scoring a further seven times in their victorious run in the UEFA Europa League; he was later voted the Europa League's Player of the Season, beating Manchester United duo Bruno Fernandes and Edinson Cavani.

 On 10 August 2021, Moreno signed a new six-year deal.
-The following day, he scored in the UEFA Super Cup against Chelsea, surpassing Giuseppe Rossi to become the club's all-time top scorer at 83 goals.
+The following day, he scored in the UEFA Super Cup against Chelsea, surpassing Giuseppe Rossi to become the club's second all-time top scorer at 83 goals; only Adriano García remained ahead of him with 109.

-Moreno featured much less in the 2021–22 campaign, due to injury problems.
+Moreno featured much less in the 2021–22 and 2022–23 campaigns, due to injury problems.
+He scored his 100th competitive goal for Villarreal on in his 222nd appearance on 12 November 2022, netting twice in a 9–0 away rout of amateurs Santa Amalia in the first round of the Copa del Rey.